Momentum dependent measures of correlations between mean transverse momentum and harmonic flow in heavy ion collisions: Granularity in the initial state

-The correlation coefficients, $\rho([p_T],V_nV_n(q)^\star)$, show a quite similar dependence on the transverse momentum in Fig. \ref{fig:ptvvqw}, but here the momentum dependent correlation coefficients follow the order of the $w$-dependence of the baselines.
-Again, for triangular flow the dependence on $q$ is less steep for the initial state with higher granularity and the difference is stronger in the range $q=0-1.5$ GeV.
+The correlation coefficients, $\rho([p_T],V_nV_n(q)^\star)$, show a quite similar dependence on the transverse momentum in Fig. \ref{fig:ptvvqw}.
+Again, for the triangular flow the dependence on $q$ is less steep for the initial state with higher granularity and the difference between different initial states is the strongest in the range $q=0$-$1.5$ GeV.
 It would be interesting to compare model predictions and experimental results not only for the momentum independent correlation coefficients \cite{Giacalone:2021clp}, but also for the momentum dependent correlation coefficients, $\rho([p_T],V_n(q)V_n(q)^\star)$ or $\rho([p_T],V_nV_n(q)^\star)$, in order to constrain the parameters of the initial state in the hydrodynamic modeling of heavy-ion collisions.
-Results in Figs. \ref{fig:ptvqvqw} and Fig.\ref{fig:ptvvqw} indicate that the momentum dependent correlation coefficient $\rho([p_T],V_nV_n(q)^\star)$ serves as a good candidate to probe the granularity, it could be measured in experiments also in relatively easy way.
+Results in Fig. \ref{fig:ptvvqw} indicate that the momentum dependent correlation coefficient $\rho([p_T],V_nV_n(q)^\star)$ serves as a good candidate to probe the granularity, while being easier to measure in experiments than $\rho([p_T],V_n(q)V_n(q)^\star)$.
 The effect of granularity is further discussed in Sec. \ref{sec:covariance} through the momentum dependent covariances.